Mike Leach (American football coach): Firing

 On January 8, 2010, Leach formally filed suit against Texas Tech for wrongful termination and other claims.
 He claimed that school officials not only fired him without cause, but issued defamatory statements in a willful attempt to keep him from being hired elsewhere.
-During a deposition for the case obtained by the Lubbock Avalanche-Journal, Adam James admitted under oath that he found the closet incident "funny."
+During a deposition for the case obtained by the Lubbock Avalanche-Journal, Adam James admitted under oath that he found the closet incident "funny".
 In May 2010, District Judge Bill Sowder dismissed all but one of Leach's claims on the grounds of sovereign immunity, but he allowed Leach's claim for breach of contract to proceed, finding that Texas Tech had waived its immunity on this claim by its conduct.
 The judge also dismissed Leach's claims against three university administrators.
 Both parties took steps to appeal the decision, although Leach's attorneys said they would drop their appeal if Texas Tech would do likewise and allow the breach of contract claim to proceed to a jury trial.
 Early in 2011, Texas 7th Court of Appeals ruled that Texas Tech was immune from Leach's claim of breach of contract but that Leach can claim non-monetary reparations.
 Leach's attorney Paul Dobrowski announced his intention to appeal to the Supreme Court of Texas.

 In February 2012, the Texas Supreme Court denied Leach's petition for review.
 After that denial, Texas Tech attorney Dicky Gregg stated "As we've said from the beginning, we were right on the law and the facts, and the (Texas) Supreme Court has just held that we were correct on the law."

-Friday Night Lights series creator Peter Berg has hinted that he has written a movie script for the characters from the TV series that is based on Leach's firing from Texas Tech.
+In March 2012 Friday Night Lights series creator Peter Berg hinted that he had written a movie script for the characters from the TV series that is based on Leach's firing from Texas Tech.

 On August 6, Judge Sowder issued a summary judgement dismissing Leach's lawsuits against ESPN, Spaeth Communications, and Craig James.
 Leach's attorneys indicated they would appeal.